Filter Options

 + Show more

 Zanzibar may be part of Tanzania but it really is a world apart.
 Adding a mainland Tanzanian safari to your Zanzibar holiday allows you to enjoy the best of both of these worlds.
 Zanzibar is a special place where history seems written on every stone.
 It’s also a long-standing favorite Indian Ocean beach destination for many travelers, with fabulous stretches of sand and stunning resorts.
 Over on the mainland, Tanzania is one of Africa’s premier safari destinations with world-class parks filled with wildlife.
-Whether you visit Nyerere National Park (formerly Selous Game Reserve) in the south or Serengeti National Park in the north, it’s all within a short flight from Zanzibar.
+Whether you visit Selous Game Reserve (now renamed to Nyerere National Park) in the south or Serengeti National Park in the north, it’s all within a short flight from Zanzibar.

 Selected filters: